BenD2525/noughts-and-crosses/README.md

 The dictionary begins empty and logs each of the user and computer's moves.
 The moves are selected using the keys 1-9, and if a slot has been taken it is removed from selection for the player on the next turn.

 In order to calculate the result of the game during both the computer and user turns, the check_if_win function compares the current 'Player' and 'Computer' key values against the list of winning combinations stored in global scope.
-If there is a match, the relevant win message and subsequent functions are stored.
+If there is a match, the relevant win message is displayed and subsequent functions are called.

 If there are no available slots and there is no winner, the game will be counted as a draw.